-Transgender: A term that describes a person whose gender identity does not match their assigned biological sex.
-This may include someone who was born biologically female who identifies as male, vice versa, or something else altogether.
-Transgender people may alter their bodies using hormones, surgery, both, or neither.
+Transgender: A term that describes a person whose gender identity does not match their assigned sex.
+For example, someone who was assigned female at birth who identifies as male.
+Transgender people may alter their bodies using hormones, surgery, both or neither.